Woman reveals tone-deaf things ‘people who grew up with money’ asked her at school

 A woman has revealed some of the tone-deaf things that “people who come from money” have asked her while she was in school, as part of a viral TikTok trend.

 Jess, @spottieottiejess, started off by reflecting on her freshman year at her university in a video posted to TikTok last week.
-She noted that her family had a low income when she applied to school, so she got a “full ride scholarship” to a “top university”
+She noted that her family had a low income when she applied to school, so she got a “full ride scholarship” to Boston University.

 She went on to explain some of the “crazy s***” that people said to her, including how she was told that she had “so much work experience for a freshman” and that she’d been “working forever”.
 After sarcastically expressing her gratitude over this comment, she shared another experience where her peers asked her to join them at a fancy restaurant in Boston, and she told them she couldn’t afford it.